Tin Hau Temple is where local fishermen (or anyone whose life is tied to the sea) will come to pray to Tin Hau, the goddess of the sea.

 Opened in January 2019, the Xiqu Centre is dedicated to the preservation of the art of Chinese traditional theatre and nurtures Hong Kong’s unique form of Cantonese Opera.
 Along with two theatres, the centre also includes a contemporary cha chaan teng, where visitors can sample traditional Hong Kong style milk teas, as well as the Moon Lok Chinese Restaurant.

 Art Park is the green heart of West Kowloon.
-Located in the West Kowloon Cultural District, it overlooks Victoria Harbour and is a vibrant venue for open-air performances, art exhibitions and other cultural events, as well as a great place to relax.
+Located in the West Kowloon Cultural District, it overlooks Victoria Harbour and is a vibrant venue for open-air performances, art exhibitions and other cultural attractions.